Maurine (stream)

 The Maurine is a 20 km tributary of the Stepenitz in the extreme northwest corner of Mecklenburg-Vorpommern, Germany.
+The Maurine drains an area of 167 km².

 Course of the river

 The Maurine originates between Carlow and Groß Rünz in the southwest of the district Nordwestmecklenburg in a forest and meadow area 45 m above mean sea level.

 The difference in height from the source to the delta is approximately 45 m.